Disabilities Services for Faculty and Staff with Disabilities

 Federal law defines a disability as any physical or mental impairment that substantially limits one or more major life activities, having a record of such an impairment, or being regarded as having such impairment.
 A “qualified individual with a disability” is a person as defined above who is capable of performing the essential functions of a particular job or of participating in a particular course of study with or without reasonable accommodations.

 The college will provide reasonable accommodations for qualified faculty and staff with disabilities to allow them to perform the essential functions of their jobs.
 Determinations regarding what constitutes a reasonable accommodation are made on a case-by-case basis.
 Examples of accommodations may include such things as: making programs and activities readily accessible to and usable by individuals with mobility or other disabilities; modifying equipment or devices to allow people with disabilities to use them; providing auxiliary aides and services for effective communications; modifying a work schedule; restructuring job responsibilities; or reallocating non-essential (marginal) job functions.
-Questions regarding reasonable accommodations may be directed to the Human Resources Office.
+Questions regarding reasonable accommodations may be directed to the Assistant Director of Human Resources.
 It is the obligation of a faculty or staff member with a disability who wants an accommodation to seek that accommodation.

 Requesting Workplace Accommodations